 Favorite Crafts and Projects

 1. I especially like to make cloth tote bags out of print fabric for gifts, donation, and for my own use as the alternative to paper or plastic.
-Each bag requires 0.75 to 0.875 yard of 44 inch-wide fabric (canvas, heavy printed percale or muslin, etc.).
+A “standard” adult-size tote bag requires 0.75 to 0.875 yard of 44 inch-wide fabric (canvas, heavy printed percale or muslin, etc.).
+The three bags shown together below right are each made from a 16 inch wide by 44 inch strip of cloth as bags for a small child (Zora).

 Welsh flag fabric for the bag at left was obtained from Textile Express at http://www.textileexpressfabrics.co.uk and knitting sheep and glow-in-the-dark constellation print fabrics at right are from http://www.fabric.com .